Best Food in Albania 2026: Dishes, Regions & What to Eat

 Budget breakdown

-Cash is standard outside Tirana — carry lekë (€1 ≈ 120 ALL).
+Cash is standard outside Tirana — carry lek (€1 is approximately 120 ALL as of 2026).
+Most restaurants in Tirana and tourist areas accept cards; outside these, cash is essential.
 No tipping culture; rounding up is appreciated but not expected.

 Practical notes

-• Markets like Pazari i Ri in Tirana for cheap cheese and olives
+• Markets like Pazari i Ri in Tirana are excellent for cheap cheese, olives, vegetables, and fruit — good for self-catering travellers

-• Ask for “pa mish” (no meat) for vegetarian dishes
+• Ask for “pa mish” (no meat) for vegetarian dishes; “pa djathe” (no cheese) for vegan

-• Raki is served with food; sip slowly — it is strong
+• Raki is served with food at most traditional restaurants and often arrives as a complimentary pour — sip slowly, it is strong

 Book an experience